OPS-E2E-PPE/VBA-Docs/api/Project.GroupCriterion2.FontItalic.md

 ---
-title: GroupCriterion2.FontItalic Property (Project) ms.prod: project-server
+title: GroupCriterion2.FontItalic property (Project) ms.service: project-server
 api_name:
 - Project.GroupCriterion2.FontItalic
 ms.assetid: 12a5735a-8e6f-4da3-2c4f-9669e2daf80a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# GroupCriterion2.FontItalic Property (Project)
+# GroupCriterion2.FontItalic property (Project)

  **True** if the font for a field used as a criterion in a group definition is italic; otherwise, **False**.
 Read/write **Boolean**.

 ## Syntax

 _expression_. `FontItalic`

  _expression_ An expression that returns a [GroupCriterion2](./Project.GroupCriterion2.md) object.